-NOTE - The DGP is now accepting applications for the PhD-MPH dual degree program for Fall 2018.
+The DGP will be accepting applications for the PhD-MPH dual degree program for Fall 2019.
 Applicants should choose L21-PH as the program in the CollegeNet application site.
 Please also indicate PHD-MPH in the "Specialization" question on the application.

 The Walter S. and Lucienne Driskill Graduate Training Program in Life Sciences (DGP) and the Program in Public Health offer a unique program leading to both the PhD and Master’s in Public Health degrees.
 The Life Sciences and Public Health - Combined PhD (DGP)/MPH Program was established to train students in both laboratory research and interdisciplinary public health fields.
 Graduates of this program will be uniquely positioned to take leadership roles in academic, industrial, and government institutions by providing expertise in molecular, cellular, and biochemical approaches to population-based health questions.

 Most students in this program should plan to concentrate their DGP research in either Immunology and Microbial Sciences or Cancer Biology.
 Not only are these fields in which the emerging specialization of molecular epidemiology will play an increasingly important role, but they are also areas in which both the DGP and the PPH have noted faculty strength.
 Students may concentrate in other areas of PhD research which lend themselves to investigations in population-based problems, but only with program approval.

 Students entering the combined degree program are provided a full stipend and tuition coverage for both the PhD and MPH classes.
 Students should complete all DGP and MPH course work within the first 12 quarters.
 Students in the combined program should expect to graduate on time with their DGP classmates in approximately six years.